graphcore/examples/applications/popart/bert/README.md

 virtualenv venv -p python3.6
 source venv/bin/activate
-pip install -r requirements.txt pip install <path to gc_tensorflow.whl>
+pip install -r requirements.txt pip install <path to the tensorflow-1 wheel from the Poplar SDK>
 ```

 Note: TensorFlow is required by `bert_tf_loader.py`.
-You can use the standard TensorFlow version for this BERT example, however using the Graphcore TensorFlow version allows this virtual environment to be used for other TensorFlow programs targeting the IPU.
+You can use the Graphcore TensorFlow version, or the standard TensorFlow version.

 ### Generate pre-training data (small sample)